kpunderwood6/ScreenZone_Summary/README.md

 </div>

-An in-depth analysis was completed to determine **ScreenZone's** performance and gather insights for multiple teams to make strategic decisions, change course if needed, and build on any strong, consistent indicators.
+An in-depth analysis was completed to determine **Screen Zone's** performance and gather insights for multiple teams to make strategic decisions, change course if needed, and build on any strong, consistent indicators.

 This analysis reviews the following key metrics: